purvapr13/rag-doc-bot/README.md

 You can now use this API endpoint to send prompts and receive generated text from the Mistral model.

+1. In the app/data directory, store your knowledge base data such as pdfs here.
+2. Pass the file_path of the pdf file in the processing.py file to generate embeddings and store vector in the ChromaDb vectorstore for further usage.
+3. Now, you will find chromadb persistant storage folder will be created in the app directory.
+Chunks will be stored in it.
-1. From the app folder run python main.py to start the application locally on port 8000:
+4. From the app folder run python main.py to start the application locally on port 8000:
      ```bash
         python main.py

-2. To start streamlit UI, open another terminal and run:
+5. To start streamlit UI, open another terminal and run:
      ```bash
       streamlit run .\streamlit_app.py
 It will start the streamlit UI as below, where you can ask questions.